wpenson/sd-spi-communications-library/README.md

         Serial.println("Write failed.")
     }

-    // Data is not written out to the device until a different block is read or until we call flush. if (sd_spi_flush() != SD_ERR_OK) {
+    // Data is not written out to the device until a different block is read or until we explicitly call flush. if (sd_spi_flush() != SD_ERR_OK) {
         Serial.println("Write failed.")
     }